BerkeleyHCI/PolymorphicBlocks/getting-started.md

 if __name__ == "__main__":
   compile_board_inplace(BlinkyExample)
 ```

+> If using the IDE, `blinky.py` must be within the project directory.
+> Make sure you've set up the project according to the [setup document](setup.md).
+>
+> If using the command line, `blinky.py` can be created anywhere.

 - `from edg import *` brings in the base classes for circuit construction, like `SimpleBoardTop`.
 - `class BlinkyExample` contains the (top-level) circuit you're going to build, and it extends the top-level hierarchical block base class `SimpleBoardTop`.